Does technology, IT, security, and computer networks fascinate you? Then, a cyber security analyst career might be perfect for you.

 Effective Communication skills

-Strong work ethics, integrity, and accountability to deal with confidential information.
+Strong work ethics, integrity, and accountability in dealing with confidential information.

 Ability to focus for extended periods